Steve Pigeon: Political controversies

 Mr. Pigeon's name has been mentioned in connection with an election scandal in 2007 of the county executive campaign of former West Seneca Supervisor Paul T. Clark.

 Assistant Erie County District Attorney Mark Sacha published a complete statement accusing his boss, Frank A. Sedita III, of refusing to prosecute Steve Pigeon for election law violations.

 Sam Hoyt's campaign spokesman Jeremy C. Toth filed a complaint against Pigeon and Responsible New York, which he sent to the district attorneys of Erie, Monroe, and Albany counties.
 Toth hopes that the circumstantial case he makes that Responsible New York staff coordinated its activities with the Barbra Kavanaugh campaign—a felony—will compel the DAs to take a closer look at Pigeon and company.

-Erie County's Republican elections commissioner has alleged that former Democratic Chairman G. Steven Pigeon laundered thousands of dollars from Buffalo Sabres owner B. Tom Golisano's political committee and others in an attempt to conceal the origin and circumvent contribution limits, in violation of state election law.
+Erie County's Republican elections commissioner alleged that former Democratic Chairman G. Steven Pigeon laundered thousands of dollars from Buffalo Sabres owner B. Tom Golisano's political committee and others in an attempt to conceal the origin and circumvent contribution limits, in violation of state election law.

 Pigeon was named as "a key figure" in the 2009 New York State Senate leadership crisis that removed the Democratic majority from leadership of the chamber in favor of a Republican minority.
 Pigeon was counsel for Senator Pedro Espada who, along with embattled Senator Hiram Monserrate, benefitted from the toppling of the Democratic majority.
 The crisis was reportedly provoked by the displeasure of Pigeon's benefactor Tom Golisano.

 In April 2010, Pigeon was linked to a federal probe involving Espada and accusations and tax fraud and money laundering.
 News reports linked Pigeon to the investigation based on payments made to an Espada-controlled company by a Buffalo-area firm.
 Espada was subsequently indicted by both the New York State Attorney General and U.S. Attorney for the Eastern District of New York.
 Espada was convicted in his federal trial 2012 and sentenced to 5 years in prison.